armory/docs/content/en/armory-cdaas/reference/CLI/cli-cheat.md

 **Flags**
 - `-a, --authToken`: (Optional) The authentication token to use rather than `clientId` and `clientSecret` or user login.
+- `--add-context`: (Optional) Comma-delimited list of new context variables in  `name=value` format.
+These are added to your canary analysis and webhook triggers.
+- `-n, --application`: (Optional) The app name for deployment.
 - `-c, --clientId`: (Optional) The Client ID for connecting to Project Borealis.
 - `-f, --file`: (Required) The path to the deployment file.
 - `-n, --application`: (Optional) The app name for deployment.